xensenx/Proxen/README.md

 ## how to use it?
-Just go here https://aistudio.google.com/apikey if your already created a api then just copy it, otherwise just create a new one and copy that. alas paste the key in the website to activate it, its completely free and your data never leaves your browser.
+Just go here https://aistudio.google.com/apikey if your already created a api then just copy it, otherwise just create a new one and copy that.<br>
+alas paste the key in the website to activate it, its completely free and your data never leaves your browser.

 ## Proxen has NO server!